-As of this month, 143 actually innocent people have been released from death row in the United States.
-This means that for every 10 executions carried out in the U.S. since 1973, 1 innocent person who was sentenced to death has been set free.
+As of this month, 143 innocent people have been released from death row in the United States.
+This means that for every ten executions carried out in the U.S. since 1973, one innocent person who was sentenced to death has been set free.

-Join us next Thursday along with Amnesty International – UNL for a screening of the new mini-documentary series “One for Ten,” a collection of powerful stories about innocence on death row.
+Join us next Thursday along with Amnesty International's UNL chapter for a screening of the new documentary miniseries, “One for Ten,” a collection of powerful stories about innocence on death row.

-The screening will be next Thursday, November 21 at 6:00 pm in Room 112 of Hamilton Hall at the University of Nebraska-Lincoln.
+The screening will be next Thursday, November 21, at 6:00 pm in Room 112 of Hamilton Hall at the University of Nebraska-Lincoln city campus.

 The screening will be followed by a brief question and answer period.
-You can learn more about the mini-documentary series “One for Ten” here.
+You can learn more about the miniseries “One for Ten” here.